membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 ## Options

-Options make it possible to pass configuration data to an element.
+Element options make it possible to pass configuration data to an element.
 Elements aren't required to accept any options, but it's useful in many cases.
 Available options can be specified using the [def_options](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#def_options/1) macro, for example:

 ```elixir
 def_options some_option: [